abisola-joy/abisola-joy/README.md

-# Hi there, I'm Abisola Akinjole! 👋
+# Hi there, I am Abisola Akinjole! 👋

-I'm a passionate Data Analyst with a knack for transforming raw data into actionable insights.
+I am a passionate Data Analyst with a knack for transforming raw data into actionable insights.
 With over three years of hands-on experience, I specialise in leveraging various tools and technologies to drive strategic decision-making and boost organisational profitability.

 ## 🔧 Skills & Tools